Imitate Modern

-Imitate Modern is a London-based contemporary photography and art gallery that exhibits work by emerging artists.
+Imitate Modern is a London contemporary photography and art gallery that exhibits work by emerging artists.

 About

 Imitate Modern was launched in 2011, initially occupying a space in Marylebone, London.
-In 2015 it became a pop-up gallery, opening in various locations, including 90 Piccadilly and Goodwood Festival of Speed.
-In 2016 the gallery moved to its new permanent space at 19 Shepherd Market, London.
+In 2015, it became a pop-up gallery, opening in various locations, including 90 Piccadilly and the Goodwood Festival of Speed.
+In 2016, the gallery moved to its new permanent space at 19 Shepherd Market, London.